- One low monthly payment

 - Personal Account Managers and Certified Debt Specialists

 Pacific Debt Relief Inc is a debt relief and support agency that has been in business since 2002.
-Debt relief companies such as Pacific Debt Relief differ from credit counseling firms and other types of personal finance companies.
+Debt settlement companies such as Pacific differ from credit counseling firms and other types of personal finance companies.

 Their objective is to help you pay off your debt as opposed to rebuilding or raising your credit score in the short term.
-They don’t just consolidate your debt and lower your interest rate — Pacific Debt Relief’s goal is to eliminate your debt completely.
+They don’t just consolidate your debt and lower your interest rate — their goal is to eliminate your debt completely.

 Based in San Diego, Pacific Debt Relief is an A+ member of the Better Business Bureau with a 4.89 out of 5 rating.
 They are also accredited with the American Fair Credit Council, a consumer protection group.